Sunwood-ai-labs/swarm-cat-cafe/docs/README.en.md

 ## 🚀 Project Overview

 This project implements an automated response system for a cat cafe using the Swarm framework.
 Multiple AI agents collaborate to handle various customer inquiries.
-Version 0.1.0 includes corrected image paths in the README, updated repository information and logos, and an updated English README.
+Version 0.1.0 includes README image path corrections, repository information and logo changes, and updates to the English README.
 A cat cafe image has been added, and the core code for a cat cafe AI system using the Swarm framework has been implemented.

 ## ✨ Main Features

-- Receptionist Agent: Understands customer questions and routes them to the appropriate agent.
+- Receptionist Agent: Understands customer questions and transfers them to the appropriate agent.
 - Menu Guide Agent: Answers questions about the cafe's menu.
 - Reservation Management Agent: Manages the creation, confirmation, and cancellation of reservations.
 - Cat Information Agent: Provides information about the cats at the cafe.
-- 🎉  v0.1.0 includes each agent (receptionist, menu guide, reservation management, cat information) and the main execution file.
+- 🎉 Version 0.1.0 includes each agent (receptionist, menu guide, reservation management, cat information) and the main execution file.

 ## 🔧 How to Use